dd9jn/rfc4880bis/rfc4880bis.md

 OpenPGP specifies a number of symmetric-key algorithms.
 This specification creates a registry of symmetric-key algorithm identifiers.
 The registry includes the algorithm name, its key sizes and block size, and a reference to the defining specification.
-The initial values for this registry can be found in [](#symmetric-key-algorithms).
+The initial values for this registry can be found in {{symmetric-key-algorithms}}.
-Adding a new symmetric-key algorithm MUST be done through the SPECIFICATION REQUIRED method, as described in [](#RFC8126).
+Adding a new symmetric-key algorithm MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 ### Hash Algorithms

 OpenPGP specifies a number of hash algorithms.
 This specification creates a registry of hash algorithm identifiers.
 The registry includes the algorithm name, a text representation of that name, its block size, an OID hash prefix, and a reference to the defining specification.
-The initial values for this registry can be found in [](#hash-algorithms) for the algorithm identifiers and text names, and [](#ecc-curve-oid) for the OIDs and expanded signature prefixes.
+The initial values for this registry can be found in {{hash-algorithms}} for the algorithm identifiers and text names, and {{ecc-curve-oid}} for the OIDs and expanded signature prefixes.
-Adding a new hash algorithm MUST be done through the SPECIFICATION REQUIRED method, as described in [](#RFC8126).
+Adding a new hash algorithm MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 This document requests IANA register the following hash algorithms: